Feds Arrest Warren County Oath Keeper Seen With Trump Ally Roger Stone Before Capitol Riots

 “Specifically, Minuta yells at an officer, among other things, ‘All that’s left is the Second Amendment!’ while holding up two fingers, apparently referencing the right to keep and bear firearms,” the complaint states.

-U.S. Attorney Ben Gianforti also made note that Minuta “had provided freelance security for various high profile individuals,” though Stone wasn’t specifically mentioned.
+U.S. Attorney Ben Gianforti noted that Minuta “had provided freelance security for various high profile individuals."

 - Related story - Area Native Roger Stone Found Guilty Of Witness Tampering, Lying To Congress